-Participating Contractors have been specifically trained to deliver Home Upgrade and have met required qualifications to be part of the program.
-All Participating Contractors have a valid California contractor’s license, appropriate bonding, and have specified certifications and/or training for the work being performed.
-In addition, Participating Contractors are experts in energy efficiency and are trained in the “whole house” concept and the comprehensive “whole house” diagnostic assessments.
-Refer to the Participant Handbook for more information.
+Participating Contractors have been selected by Build It Green and specifically trained to deliver Advanced Home Upgrade.
+Participating contractors have met required qualifications to be part of the program and joined the ranks of Home Performance professionals who are experts in energy efficiency.
+All Participating Contractors have a valid California contractor’s license, appropriate bonding, and have specified certifications and/or training for the work being performed in the “whole house” concept and the comprehensive building science diagnostic assessments.

 Funding comes from utility customers under the auspices of the California Public Utilities Commission.
 Incentives are offered on a first-come, first-served basis and are effective until funding is expended or the program is discontinued.
 Programs may be modified or terminated without prior notice.

 Yes, as long as the scopes of work for each project are different.